uber-archive/hyperbahn/README.md

 Hyperbahn at `127.0.0.1:21300`.
 If you're unfamiliar with `tcurl`, the command-line tool to call TChannel servers, learn about it [here][tcurl].

-Once a service is available on Hyperbahn, any other service on Hyperbahn can talk to it.
+Once a service is available on Hyperbahn, any other service on that Hyperbahn cluster can talk to it.

 ## Installation